 How To Find Church Website Keywords For Your Church.

 Ok, so now you understand the concept of what keywords are.
 Now you need to think about how people search for a church.
 You see, it will do you no good to have keywords on your church website that nobody is searching for.

-You could have the best optimized page for "Christ followers in Corpus Christi, but if nobody is searching for that term, then nobody is going to find your church.
-So how do you know what people are searching for in order to find a church?
+You could have the best-optimized page for “Christ followers in Corpus Christi, but if nobody is searching for that term, then nobody is going to find your church.
+So how do you know what people are searching for to find a church?

 Ask yourself this question.
 If I was new to my community, what would I search for in trying to find a church?
 Would it be something like this?

 Catholic Church in Corpus Christi?
 Pentecostal Church In Peoria?
 What about Non-Denominational Church In Nantucket?

 What about this?
 Christian youth activities in Your Town?
 Alternatively, Bible studies in Your Town?

 People search for phrases that are relevant to what they are looking for and even though you may want to sound hip, that is not going to translate to what a searcher will type into the search box when looking for a church.

 You can even get more intentional with your keyword targeting.
 You can use a tool that will tell you exactly how many people per month search for a phrase and what phrases they use.
 Using for up to 10 keywords per day is free.
 It is called Keyword Finder.

 With this tool, I was able to discern that people were searching for churches not only in my town but many of the neighboring cities as well.
 It also showed me which type or style of church people was searching for.